 Another outcome of the ARAMiS project is the Gropius analyzer, a static analysis tool focused on concurrency errors arising in automotive software.
 In ASSUME, the tool was tested with real industrial code, which showed limitations in the tool design.
-A redesign of the tool in ASSUME led to an increase in efficiency of the tool and a reduction of the number of false positives during the analysis of industrial code.
+A redesign of the tool in ASSUME introduced a precise context-sensitive pointer analysis and led to an increase in efficiency of the tool and a reduction of the number of false positives during the analysis of industrial code.